shahzadthathal/laravel-api/README.md

 php artisan serve

-# Usage Swagger
+# API Documentation:

-Access the interactive API documentation at /api/swagger.
+Access the interactive API documentation at /api/swagger

 http://127.0.0.1:8000/api/swagger

 # API Authentication:

 Register a user: /api/register

 Login a user: /api/login

 Protected Routes:

 Accessible only with a valid Sanctum token.

-Examples: /api/categories (store, update, delete) Public Routes:
+Examples: /api/categories (store, update, delete)

+Public Routes:

 Accessible without authentication.
 Examples: /api/categories (index, show)
-API Documentation:

 # Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements, bug fixes, or new features.